johnfrenchxyz/UGA/CAES/README.md

 ##In Progress:
 - Build Personnel Directory component.
 - Do windows test for nav and calendar icons.
-- News Main Page - Add a "subscription" button.
-How does this work in FACES now?
-- News Main Page - Add several "Related Stories" at the bottom instead of just a button.
-- News Main Page - Add a "For the Media" section and inquire where to put it and possibly consolidate it with "Special Sections."
 - Home page - Make "Academics" and "Research" sections text bigger.
 - Home page - Make the top margin of the "Academics/Research" section the same as the side padding for design consistency.
 - Ask William about the campuses students alumni menu on departmental pages.